lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

    antes de fornecer informações suficientes para determinar quantos parâmetros nossos modelos devem conter.

-You might be surprised that our code runs at all.
-After all, there is no way the deep learning framework could tell what the input dimensionality of a network would be.
-The trick here is that the framework *defers initialization*, waiting until the first time we pass data through the model, to infer the sizes of each layer on the fly.

 Você pode se surpreender com o fato de nosso código ser executado.
 Afinal, não há como o *framework* de *Deep Learning* poderia dizer qual seria a dimensionalidade de entrada de uma rede.